Emergency Medical Technician

 All three components must be successfully completed to graduate from the EMT course.

 As a course with online components, the student must complete any assigned didactic materials through the Jones & Bartlett Navigate 2 system or other applicable learning management system.
+Access to a computer with an internet connection is required.

 HOW TO APPLY